Jim Alford

 James William Llewellyn Alford (15 October 1913 – 5 August 2004) was a Welsh track athlete who was born in Cardiff, Wales.

+Biography

+Alford finished third behind Arthur Collyer in the 880 yards event at the 1937 AAA Championships.

-In 1938 Alford won the Mile Empire Games gold medal in Sydney, becoming the first athlete in a Welsh vest to strike gold in the Empire Games.
-He was also a member of the British 4 x 1500 metre team that broke the world record.
+At the 1938 Empire Games in Sydney, Australia, Alford won the gold medal in the 1 mile event, becoming the first athlete in a Welsh vest to strike gold in the Empire Games.
+At the time of the 1938 Games he was a teacher and lived at 17 Llandough Sreet, Cardiff.

 At home he won 11 Welsh titles in disciplines ranging from the 440 yards to cross country.
-He became first national coach for athletics in Wales in 1948 and is a member of the Welsh Sports Hall of Fame.
+He became first national coach for athletics in Wales in 1948 and is a member of both the Welsh Sports Hall of Fame and Welsh Athletics Hall of Fame.

-As a coach Jim Alford guided and advised many UK athletes to represent the UK and gain honours internationally.
+As a coach Alford guided and advised many UK athletes to represent the UK and gain honours internationally.
 He always had time to give to disadvantaged athletes, inspiring them to reach their potential.

-He was the author and collaborator of several books and many articles, also translating many overseas books and articles into English.

-He worked for the International Amateur Athletics Federation (IAAF) for a number of years, organising coaching forums and writing many articles.
-He was greatly respected internationally and loved and appreciated by local athletes.
+He was the author and collaborator of several books and many articles, also translating many overseas books and articles into Englisha and worked for the International Amateur Athletics Federation (IAAF) for a number of years, organising coaching forums and writing many articles.